hanjingo/doc/SYSTEM_DESIGN/security.md

 ## SSO(Single Sign-On)

 Single Sign-On(SSO) is an authentication schema.
-It allows a user to login to different systems using a single ID.
+It allows a user to log in to different systems using a single ID.

 ### Types